What I Learned Being The First In My Family To Recover From Addiction

 Advertisement

 I was raised in a strict, dry household where alcohol wasn’t forbidden per se — my parents just never partook.
-I started drinking in college.
-I was 18 years old, and I carried two NJ state I.D.s — one real, one fake.
-I’d order amaretto sours, the Shirley Temple of the adult beverage market, aggressively pursing my lips to gulp the syrupy drink through the pin of a red cocktail straw.
+I started drinking in university.
+I was 18 years old, and I carried two I.D.s — one real, one fake.
+I’d order amaretto sours, aggressively pursing my lips to gulp the syrupy drink through the pin of a red cocktail straw.

 Advertisement